-Milton Carroll, age 60, has been a director since 1992 and Chairman since September 2002.
+Milton Carroll, age 61, has been a director since 1992 and Chairman since September 2002.
 Mr. Carroll is Chairman and founder of Instrument Products, Inc., an oil-tool manufacturing company in Houston, Texas.
-He has served as a director of Halliburton Company since 2006, Western Gas Holdings, LLC, general partner of Western Gas Partners, LP, since 2008, and LyondellBasell Industries N.V. since July 2010.
+He has served as a director of Halliburton Company since 2006, Western Gas Holdings, LLC, general partner of Western Gas Partners, LP, since 2008, LyondellBasell Industries N.V. since July 2010, and LRE GP, LLC, general partner of LRR Energy, L.P., since November 2011.
 He has served as a director of Healthcare Service Corporation since 1998 and as its chairman since 2002.
-Mr. Carroll previously served as a director of EGL, Inc. from 2003 to 2007, DCP Midstream GP, LLC, general partner of DCP Midstream Partners, LP from 2005 to 2006, Devon Energy Corporation from 2003 to 2005 and Texas Eastern Products Pipeline Company, LLC, general partner of TEPPCO Partners, L.P. from 1997 to 2005.
-The Board determined that Mr. Carroll should be nominated for election as a director due to his extensive knowledge of the Company and its operations gained in over 18 years of service as a director of the Company, its predecessors and affiliates.
+Mr. Carroll previously served as a director of EGL, Inc. from 2003 to 2007.
+The Board determined that Mr. Carroll should be nominated for election as a director due to his extensive knowledge of the Company and its operations gained in over 19 years of service as a director of the Company, its predecessors and affiliates.
 The Board values Mr. Carroll's knowledge of the oil and natural gas industries, board leadership skills and corporate governance expertise.